Whiley/RFCs/text/0000-templates.md

 ### Template Declaration

 We propose that all properties, functions, methods and types _may_ have a set of type parameters in the form of a template declaration.
 These are defined using the syntax `template <T1,..,Tn>` for arbitrarily many types `Tk`.
-For example, a template function `foo` with two type parameters will be written as
+For example, a template type `pair` with two type parameters will be written as

 ~~~~~
-template<T,P>
+template<S,T>
-function foo(T paramOne, P paramTwo) -> (T ret):
+type pair is {S first, T second}
 ~~~~~

 The justification for this syntax is: